defaultbeep/use-vali/README.md

 import { Button } from "@/components/Button/Button";

 export function LoginForm() {
-  // bind the `action` returned to your form const [serverState, action] = useFormState(login, {});
+  // bind the returned `action` to your form const [serverState, action] = useFormState(login, {});

-  // spread the returned `vali` object properties into your form const { state, vali } = useVali(schema, serverState);
+  // bind by spreading the returned `vali` object into your form const { state, vali } = useVali(schema, serverState);

-  // the `state` object contains the current state of the form
+  // the returned `state` object contains the current state of the form

   /*
     state = {